hashimoto-naoki/PseudoHikiParser/README.md

 #### Limitations

-You can not convert malformed lists with this visitor class.
+You cannot convert malformed lists with this visitor class.
 That means list items must be nested hierarchically and if you skip a level in the sequence of items, the result of coversions will be corrupted.

 The following is an example of malformed list in which the first level is skipped: